 Hannah is currently a junior at the University of the Incarnate Word, pursuing an English major with a minor in philosophy.
 Hoping to one day work in the publishing world, Hannah is striving to learn all that she can about creative writing through courses offered on campus, as well as reading books on the craft.
 In addition to working at the Writing and Learning Center, Hannah is a member of the National Society of Leadership and Success, which has helped push her to work towards being not only the best student she can be but also the best version of herself.

 Outside of her student life, Hannah can often be found reading one of her many unread books that reside on her bookshelf.
 Other hobbies include spending time with friends and family (including her dog, Nina), visiting locations around the city, and cooking or baking in her kitchen.

 In December 2013, Mariana graduated from Southwestern University with a paired Bachelor’s degree in Latin American Studies and Spanish.
-She is currently completing her Master’s in Communication Arts here at UIW.
+She earned her Master’s in Communication Arts here at UIW.
 She specializes in creative writing and minutia.
 Her hope is to inspire and help writers feel secure about expressing themselves.